Disclaimer, Trigger Warning and Notice

 One of my first thoughts was, “I’m awake but I’m no longer connected to my body.”
 After that separation occurred, I began floating away from my body with the softness of a feather on a summer’s breeze.
 The instant I felt that jolt, and then experienced the feeling of floating, I knew what had happened.
 I have marveled at this inherent knowledge so many times, but I knew what had happened.
 I knew the whole of it.
 I was conscious, and happy, and free, and the first words out of my mouth (my mouth in this new heavenly form) were, “my heart has stopped.”

 This sudden death had been a surprise ending but the truth of the matter is, it was a good surprise.
-For 29 months, I had prayed every night, “Please God, let me go.
-My heart is broken and my soul is dead.
-Do not ask me to spend another day in this hellish existence.”

 By late summer of 2018, I was just starting to crawl out of this black pit of despair.
-I walked the dog and I rode my bike and I watched television and I gazed at the tall trees in my backyard as they swayed in the breezes from the nearby Nansemond River.
+I walked the dog and I rode my bike and I watched television and I gazed at the tall trees in my backyard as they swayed in the breezes from the nearby wetlands.
 I did a lot of yard work in an effort to stay in shape and also, to bring more beauty into my world.

 While moving a 60-pound bag of rock from one spot to another, I felt something happen internally, somewhere deep in my lady parts.
 I went inside and saw that I was spotting.
 Soon thereafter, I visited a gynecologist where I was diagnosed with cervical cancer.
 A subsequent visit to an oncologist confirmed the gynecologist’s diagnosis, and said it was stage 2.
-The disease had advanced to a point where the flesh was distorted.
+The oncologist observed that the disease had advanced to a point where the flesh was distorted.
 A cervical biopsy was scheduled for September 5th to determine how far the cancer had spread.

 Most people don’t die from cervical biopsies, but I’m not most people.